LeadHaste

 Optimizing List Performance

-I focus on measurable changes that increase qualified leads, improve conversion through the sales funnel, and make my outreach more efficient.
+Measurable changes that increase qualified leads, improve conversion, and make outreach more efficient.

 Lead Scoring and Prioritization

-I use a simple points system (e.g., +10 for decision-maker title, +8 for product-page visits, -5 for incompatible industry) so scoring stays transparent across the team.
+Assign numeric scores to leads based on firmographic fit, behavior, and explicit intent signals.
+Use a simple points system (+10 for decision-maker title, +8 for product-page visits, -5 for incompatible industry) so scoring stays transparent.

-I segment lists into tiers (hot, warm, cold) and route hot leads directly to SDRs while automating warm follow-ups.
+Segment lists into tiers (hot, warm, cold) and route hot leads directly to SDRs while automating warm follow-ups.
+For more sophisticated approaches, see our AI lead scoring guide.

 Monitoring Engagement and Reply Rates

-I track open, click, reply, and meetings-booked rates per list and per campaign.
-I set benchmark KPIs: >20% open, >2.5% reply, and meeting conversion that fits our target CPA.
+Track open, click, reply, and meetings-booked rates per list and per campaign.
+Set benchmark KPIs: >20% open, >2.5% reply, and meeting conversion above 0.5% of sends.

 Iterative Improvement and Common Mistakes